-How to Clean an Electric Griddle (Non-Stick, Cast Iron, and Stainless)
+How to Clean an Electric Griddle (Every Surface Type)

 Keeping an electric griddle clean comes down to a few consistent habits: scrape while it’s warm, avoid submerging it in water, and never use metal scrubbers on a non-stick surface.
 The cleaning method varies slightly depending on whether your griddle surface is non-stick, cast iron, or stainless steel — here’s the complete breakdown.